RENCI/pfasdata-backend/README.md

 # Create backup of DB using cronjob:

-The directory /pfasdata-backend/dbbackup, in this repo contains files used to setup and run backups using a cronjob.
+The directory /pfasdata-backend/dbbackup, in this repo, contains files used to setup and run backups with a cronjob.
 These files are:

-pd_backup_rotated.sh  the script that creates rotating backups.
-The script is currently setup to for five day (removes sixth day) rotating backups. pg_backup.config  the that configures how pd_backup_rotated.sh is run, including setting the days for the rotating backup
+ - pd_backup_rotated.sh the script that creates rotating backups.
+This script is currently setup to for five day (removes sixth day) rotating backups.
+ - pg_backup.config the script that configures how pd_backup_rotated.sh is run, including setting the days for the rotating backup
-cronjob.sh  an example cronjob file for running a cronjob of pd_backup_rotated.sh at 12 AM.
+ - cronjob.sh an example cronjob file for running a cronjob of pd_backup_rotated.sh at 12 AM.